Etingof conjecture for quantized quiver varieties: Introduction

 \begin{Thm} Conjecture \ref{Conj:main} is true \begin{itemize} \item when $Q$ is of finite type, \item or when $Q$ is an affine quiver, $v=n\delta, w=\epsilon_0$. \end{itemize} \end{Thm}

 Here and below we write $\delta$ for the indecomposable imaginary root of $Q$ and $\epsilon_0$ for the coordinate vector at the extending vertex.

 Let us notice that (ii) precisely covers the algebras of interest for Etingof's conjecture.
-In fact, that conjecture follows from Theorem \ref{Thm:verymain} and results of \cite{GL}, we will elaborate on that in Section \ref{S_proof_compl}.
+In fact, that conjecture follows from Theorem \ref{Thm:verymain} and results of \cite{GL}, we will elaborate on that in Section \ref{SS_CC_inj}.

-In a forthcoming paper \cite{count_affine} the second author will prove Conjecture \ref{Conj:main} for affine type quivers with arbitrary framing.
+In a subsequent paper \cite{perv} the second author proves Conjecture \ref{Conj:main} for affine type quivers with arbitrary framing.

-We also would like to point out that there is a very similar conjecture for finite W-algebras $U(\g,e)$, see \cite[Theorem 1.1, Conjecture 7.13]{LO} (here $\g$ is a semisimple Lie algebra and $e\in \g$ is a nilpotent element).
-This conjecture is proved in {\it loc.cit.} for integral central characters.
+We also would like to point out that there is a very similar result for finite W-algebras $U(\g,e)$, see \cite[Theorem 1.1]{LO}, \cite[Theorem 1.1]{BLo} (here $\g$ is a semisimple Lie algebra and $e\in \g$ is a nilpotent element).
 The role of $\M^\theta(v)$ is played by the Slodowy variety $\widetilde{S}$ that is obtained as follows.
 We take the transversal {\it Slodowy slice} $S$ to the $G$-orbit of $e$ in $\g$, and for $\widetilde{S}$ take the preimage of $S$ in $\widetilde{\mathcal{N}}$.
 The zero fiber $\rho^{-1}(0)$ becomes the Springer fiber $\mathcal{B}_e$.
 Therefore $H_{mid}(\mathcal{B}_e)$ is the Springer representation of the Weyl group $W(\g)$ of $\g$.
 So instead of $\g(Q)$ we need to consider $W(\g)$, and instead of $\a$ we take the integral Weyl group $W'$ corresponding to a given central character.
-Then $K_0$ of the finite dimensional representations coincides with the sum of certain isotypic components for $W'$, see \cite[Conjecture 7.13]{LO} for details.
+Then $K_0$ of the finite dimensional representations coincides with the sum of certain isotypic components for $W'$, see \cite[Introduction]{BLo} for details.
+One could expect that for a general symplectic resolution $X$ one should be able to state a conjecture on $K_0$ of finite dimensional representations using the monodromy representation associated to the quantum connection but specifics of this are not clear at the moment, at least to the authors.